 - Fix an issue with the label gsoc in the web app.

-- Fix an issue with the Volunteer tag in Apache Fineract.
+- Fix a P1 bug or issue with the Volunteer tag in Apache Fineract.

 - Fix an issue in the Android Field Client

-- Fix an issue in the Android Self-Service App
+- Fix an issue in the Android Mobile Banking App

 Pro Tips from GSOC Alumnus, Ishan Khanna